Festschrift on the Anniversary of the Roman Empire, 16 January 27 BC.

 A third and more recent factor emerged on 20 July 2011, when Anton Bakov, prominent businessman, politician, inventor and Doctor of Philosophy, formed the Sovereign State Imperial See, out of far-flung islands abandoned by their Russian Imperial discoverers, and on 7 April 2012 formed the Monarchist Party, which does advocate the restoration of the monarchy and the empire as well, but, on a modern constitutional democratic basis.
 Their determination, in 2013, of the rightful successor to the Russian throne was neither Maria nor Nicholas but Karl Emich of Leiningen.
 (Leiningen is in Germany, in the same general area as Trier, magnificent Trier.)

 There's real ironies here.
-1) He converted from Lutheranism to Russian Orthodoxy on 1 June 2013, and while unlike other such German converts from Lutheranism to Russian Orthodoxy, he does have Romanov descent, such converts have been spectacular in Russian history, see my post on the "other" St Nicholas for that.
+1) He converted from Lutheranism to Russian Orthodoxy on 1 June 2013, and although unlike other such German converts from Lutheranism to Russian Orthodoxy he does have Romanov descent, such converts have been spectacular in Russian history, see my post on the "other" St Nicholas for that.
 2) The Romanovs are relatively recent in Russian history.
 The foundation of "Russia", or Rus', dates from 862 with Prince Rurik, and the House of Rurik ruled until 1598, after which the Romanovs came along, and still survives in cadet branches, with modern Russia, Ukraine and Belarus tracing themselves to it.
 More on that in a bit.

 Turkey.
 The House of Osman.